Iron Bridge Restoration Project Construction Diary

 The ceremony itself is due to begin at 11.30am but the event will get underway from 11am with Marple and Hawk Green Brass Bands providing the very best of musical entertainment in the park.
 All we need now is for the bridge to be finished in time!

-Take 27 Ltd, the company generating the CGI images of the Iron Bridge have released two new draft 3D "animatics" for assessment of timing and camera movement.
-One depicts the bridge in Georgian times with a horse and carriage crossing it and the other shows the installation of the Bailey Bridge.
+Take 27 Ltd released two new draft 3D "animatics" for assessment of timing and camera movement.
+One depicted the bridge in Georgian times with a horse and carriage crossing it and the other showed the installation of the Bailey Bridge.
 These were great but we had to wait until 2022 to share the full animated CGI Film of the Iron Bridge on the Marple Website.

 The scaffolding around the iron bridge is due to come down any day now so our web cam that was mounted on the scaffold has been removed and we are back to just the one on the cottage showing the wide angle view.
 This should see quite a lot of activity as the work draws to a conclusion over the next couple of weeks.
 Click here to see what's going on right now!

 Scaffold removal has commenced

 Removal of the scaffolding has commenced this week and should be completed by around Tuesday next week.
 The installation of the new internal parapet posts has also begun, along with other modern intervention including chicane arrangements to slow down cyclists and horse riders, who should dismount before crossing the bridge.
 Mounting blocks are currently being constructed that will aid the riders to remount.
 For up to date photos visit the photographic record.